aws-samples/aws-modernization-with-sysdig/content/4-thread-detection/3-fargate/2-cloudformation/_index.md

 In this step you'll deploying a Sysdig serverless agent using CloudFormation.
 Follow the instructions below to recreate a complete production environment for Fargate.

+## Prerequisites

+During this module, you will deploy and review the required assets to complete this demo:
+- *AWS VPC* and *subnetworks*.
+- *Sysdig Secure* account (follow the instructions below to get a new account if needed)

 ## Prerequisites: Networking